asoderlund/WineAnalysis/index.md

 # Red Wine Analysis Project by Alyssa Soderlund

 This is my final project for Stats 515 at George Mason University.
+See a project I created in Python here: [Nearest Earth Objects Analysis Project](https://asoderlund.github.io/NEO-Analysis/).

 Wine is a complex product with many facets that contribute to taste and quality.
 Understanding the major factors that attribute most to the quality of a wine is an important business analysis issue.
 My project attempts to understand what attributes impact the quality of a wine and how one can predict a wine’s quality by performing exploratory data analysis, variable subset selection, and creating multiple classification models.

 ## The Dataset